 What’s an Emitter Follower Transistor

-As the name implies, in this type of transistor circuit the emitter seems to be following something, to be precise the emitter voltage follows the base voltage of the transistor which ultimately decides the conduction pattren of the transistor.
+In simple terms, in this type of transistor circuit the emitter seems to be following the base voltage of the transistor such that the output at emitter terminal is always equal to the base voltage minus the forward drop of the base-emitter junction.

-We know that normally when the emitter of a transistor (BJT) is connected to the ground rail or the zero supply rail, the base typically requires around 0.6V to enable complete triggering of the device across its collector to emitter.
+We know that normally when the emitter of a transistor (BJT) is connected to the ground rail or the zero supply rail, the base typically requires around 0.6V or 0.7 V to enable complete switching of the device across its collector to emitter.
 This operational mode of the transistor is called the common emitter mode, and the 0.6V value is termed as forward voltage value of the BJT.
-In this most popular form of configuration the load is always found to be at the collector of the device.
+In this most popular form of configuration the load is always found connected with the collector terminal of the device.

-This also means that as long as the base voltage of the BJT is 0.6V higher than its emitter voltage, the device becomes forward biased or gets triggered into conduction, or gets optimally saturated.
+This also means that as long as the base voltage of the BJT is 0.6V higher than its emitter voltage, the device becomes forward biased or gets turned ON into conduction, or gets optimally saturated.

 Now, in an emitter follower transistor configuration as shown below, the load is connected at the emitter side of the transistor, that is between the emitter and the ground rail.